Online Bootstrap/Dreamweaver Course

 Accessibility test - Run a color blindness accessibility test.

 6 - jQuery, Multimedia, and Troubleshooting

-In this last lecture, we'll venture beyond the bones of layout design in Dreamweaver and look at some exciting (and important) extras.
-First, we'll discuss jQuery.
-Second, we'll learn how to incorporate multimedia files.
-Finally, because troubleshooting is a key final stage in any Web project, we'll review the ground rules to get your sites successfully launched.
+In this last lecture, we'll venture beyond the bones of layout design in Bootstrap and look at some exciting (and important) extras.
+It's important to realize that Bootstrap sites can be enhanced with any number of add-ons from Bootstrap or other frameworks.
+Thus we will explore how to add a jQuery lightbox gallery and a Bootstrap image carousel to your site.
+Finally, because troubleshooting is a key final stage in any Web project, we'll review some essential ground rules to follow to make sure your sites are successfully launched.

 Interested in this course?
 Scheduled and self-paced enrollment options are available.
 Ask Admissions about taking this course as part of a degree or certificate program.